alexirpan/alexirpan.github.io/_posts/2019-01-29-alphastar-part2.markdown

 generated.
-So, if you have a very large dataset, from a wide variety of experts (like, say, a corpus of StarCraft games from anyone who's ever played the game), then it's possible that your data already has enough variety to let your agent learn how to recover from the majority of incorrect decisions it could make.
+So, if you have a very large dataset, from a wide variety of experts (like, say, a corpus of StarCraft games from anyone who's ever played the game), then it's possible that your data already has enough variety to let your agent learn how to recover from several of the incorrect decisions it could make.

 This is something I've anecdotally noticed in my own work.
 When collecting [robot grasping data](https://ai.googleblog.com/2018/06/scalable-deep-reinforcement-learning.html),